 The ROI on the study itself

-In this example, the additional Year 1 tax savings at a 32% rate (~$14,800) substantially exceeds the flat study fee — often by a wide margin for properties with meaningful basis.
+In this example, the additional Year 1 tax savings at a 32% rate (~$14,800) is more than 18 times the $799 flat fee.
+For properties with meaningful building basis, the margin is usually wide.

-Your CPA can run a quick projection before ordering to confirm the math works for your specific situation.
+Your CPA can run a quick projection before you order, to confirm the math works for your specific situation.

 How the process works

-- Submit core property details: address, purchase price, placed-in-service date, land value estimate
+- Submit core property details: address, purchase price, placed-in-service date, and a land value estimate

 - Provide supporting documents if available (appraisal, settlement statement, photos)

-- Receive a complete report with component-level classifications, allocated basis, and bonus depreciation applicability analysis
+- Receive a complete report with component-level classifications, allocated basis, and an analysis of how bonus depreciation applies to your property

 Reports typically delivered in 2 business days with a final quality check included.